-Rels 100, Introduction to the Religions of the World, or Rels 210, Religion and Morality (to be taken by all majors and minors before the completion of six credits of Religious Studies coursework).
-Topical/seminar course: Three credits taken in junior or senior year.
-Select from Rels/Phil 450; Rels 470, 490, or 491.
-Other upper-level courses also may be considered if given prior approval by the chair.
-Western Religions A minimum of six credits from:
+Three credits from core courses (to be taken by all minors before the completion of six credits of Religious Studies coursework): Rels 100 Introduction to the Religions of the World Rels 110 Basic Issues in Religion Rels 210 Religion and Morality Seminar course: Three credits taken in junior or senior year.
+Select from Rels 470, 490, or 491.
+Monotheistic Religions A minimum of six credits from:

-Rels 230 Old Testament/Hebrew Bible Rels 240 New Testament Rels 303 Early Christianity Rels 304 Modern Christianity
+Rels 303 Early Christianity Rels 304 Modern Christianity

 Rels 307 Judaism Rels 309 Islam

-Non-Western Religions
+Asian Religions

-A minimum of six credits from:
+A minimum of three credits from:

 Lecture/Discussion Hours: 3 | Lab/Studio Hours: 0 • May be repeated if topics differ with permission of adviser or department chair.
 Content will be determined by initiative of students and department, such as topics in comparative religions, scriptural research, historical and systematic theology, sects, and movements.
-RELS 498 Internship in Religious Studies1-3 crs. • SL-Optional/Half; IN • May be repeated for a maximum of 3 credits • P: Limited to religious studies majors and minors. • Department Consent Assignment in an area of religious studies emphasizing practical experience in the technical or professional aspects of the discipline.
-Interns will work closely with a professional in the field RELS 499 Independent Study - Seniors 1-3 crs. • May be repeated • P: Minimum senior standing. • Department Consent Required
+RELS 498 Internship in Religious Studies 1-3 crs. • SL-Optional/Half; IN • May be repeated for a maximum of 3 credits • P: Limited to religious studies majors and minors. • Department Consent Assignment in an area of religious studies emphasizing practical experience in the technical or professional aspects of the discipline.
+Interns will work closely with a professional in the field.
+RELS 499 Independent Study - Seniors1-3 crs. • May be repeated • P: Minimum senior standing. • Department Consent Required